btcpayserver/magento2-plugin/README.md

 ## What is the future roadmap?
 - As this is a first release, we want to learn more from actual day-to-day use and work on stability first.
 - We hope to bring you easier automated testing, but for this we need changes in BTCPay Server too: https://github.com/btcpayserver/btcpayserver/issues/917
+- Support for configuring multiple BTCPay Servers, so you can have separate installations for different websites/stores (low priority).
 - Nothing else is required really, as this module does what it needs to do in a robust and dependable way.

 ## What if I need help?